Lotion for Winter Skin:

 Anyone that has very dry skin, irritated skin, chapped skin, or cracked skin should use lotion daily in the winter.
 Most of the time, you will need to use lotion multiple times per day.
 This should help calm and heal your skin down during the winter.

 However, you have to use your own judgment and do what’s right for your skin.
 If you think you should use lotion daily, then use it daily.
-Nothing will go wrong from using lotion daily.
+Nothing will go wrong with using lotion daily.

 Every Other Day: